Compiled & Written by Jodi Christel Becker

 In 2009, the UAD emblem underwent a slight modification in celebration of the association's 100th anniversary.
 The change involved altering the color of the name "Utah Association for the Deaf" from black to white, as depicted in the photo (Valerie Kinney, personal communication, February 19, 2012).

-James Smith's objective while designing the logo was to: "With the sun rising over the Wasatch front, UAD welcomes the second century with ambition and passion, continuing the legacy of excellence as it has been since 1909."
+James Smith's objective while designing the logo was to say, "With the sun rising over the Wasatch Front, UAD welcomes the second century with ambition and passion, continuing the legacy of excellence as it has been since 1909."

-James Smith's objective while designing the logo was to: "With the sun rising over the Wasatch front, UAD welcomes the second century with ambition and passion, continuing the legacy of excellence as it has been since 1909."
+James Smith's objective while designing the logo was to say, "With the sun rising over the Wasatch Front, UAD welcomes the second century with ambition and passion, continuing the legacy of excellence as it has been since 1909."

-Over time, members of the Utah Deaf community expressed their interest in having a new logo that could accurately represent their community to the UAD Board members.
-As a result, UAD decided to create and release a new logo at the same time as the launch of their new website.
-After conducting several surveys, UAD members unanimously agreed on the "Delicate Arch" logo as the most suitable representation of Utah.
-The "Delicate Arch" is the most famous arch in Utah's Arches National Park, also known as "Bridges."
-The UAD Board also considered the "Delicate Arch" logo an excellent choice to represent UAD's role as a "bridge" for the Deaf community to come together, advocate for their needs, and educate others about their culture and language.
+Over time, members of the Utah Deaf community expressed their interest in having a new logo that adequately represented their community to the UAD Board.
+As a result, UAD decided to create and unveil a new logo alongside the official launch of their new website.
+Following the completion of several surveys, UAD members unanimously voted for the "Delicate Arch" logo as the most suitable representation of Utah.
+The "Delicate Arch" is the most well-known arch in Utah's Arches National Park, commonly known as "Bridges."
+The UAD Board also thought the "Delicate Arch" logo was a great choice to represent UAD's role as a "bridge" that brings the Deaf community together, advocates for their needs, and educates people about their culture and language.

-Brandon Bowden, a Deaf artist and member of the UAD Board, designed the new logo, which was unveiled at the 2019 UAD Conference (Pamela Mower, personal communication, September 23, 2019).
+Brandon Bowden, a Deaf artist and UAD Board member, designed the new logo, which was unveiled at the 2019 UAD Conference (Pamela Mower, personal communication, September 23, 2019).

-Brandon Bowden, a Deaf artist and member of the UAD Board, designed the new logo, which was unveiled at the 2019 UAD Conference (Pamela Mower, personal communication, September 23, 2019).
+Brandon Bowden, a Deaf artist and UAD Board member, designed the new logo, which was unveiled at the 2019 UAD Conference (Pamela Mower, personal communication, September 23, 2019).